 Patrick Biddix

-He began his career in student affairs at Washington University in St. Louis, then taught at Valdosta State University before joining UTK’s Department of Educational Leadership and Policy Studies in 2011.
-At UTK, his leadership roles have included program coordinator, associate director of the Postsecondary Education Research Center (PERC), interim department head, faculty director for research and assessment in the Division of Student Success, and Faculty Fellow for Access and Engagement, partnering on training and consultations that support student success.
+Biddix began his career in student affairs at Washington University in St. Louis before transitioning to the faculty at Valdosta State University in 2006.
+He joined the University of Tennessee’s Department of Educational Leadership and Policy Studies in 2011.
+Throughout his career at UT, he has served in numerous leadership roles, including Program Coordinator, Associate Director of the Postsecondary Education Research Center (PERC), Interim Department Head, Faculty Director for Research and Assessment in the Division of Student Success, and Faculty Fellow for Access and Engagement.